mikascream/mikascream/README.md

 🎭 = roleplaying (i dont really use this one)

-🌙 = on/off probably busy with something so sorry if i dont answer! (w2i)
+🌙 = on/off probably offtab so sorry if i dont answer! (w2i)

 ⛔ = very busy or not in the mood to talk (w2i is okay!)